PetSafe Easy Walk Harness

 Small dogs need lightweight harnesses that don't restrict movement.
 Step-in styles are easiest.
 Avoid heavy hardware that weighs them down.

-At just 12-25 lbs, the Boston Terrier falls squarely in the small category, but their moderate energy level means they punch above their weight class when it comes to dog harnesses requirements.
-Do not let their size fool you into buying the cheapest option -- quality matters just as much for small breeds, and often more since poorly made products can pose choking or injury risks for smaller dogs.
+At 12-25 lbs, the Boston Terrier is firmly in the small category, but their moderate energy level means they punch above their weight when it comes to dog harnesses.
+Don't let the size fool you into grabbing the cheapest option -- quality matters just as much for small breeds, and poorly made products can pose choking or injury risks that larger dogs would shrug off.

 Matching Dog Harnesses to Your Boston Terrier's Moderate-Energy Lifestyle